-2. Implementation guides (IGs)
+2. Implementation guide (IG)

 Implementation guidance is intended to identify and make available to DOE contractors basic program elements and acceptable methods for implementing specific provisions of the final rule.
-Thirteen implementation guides have been developed for 10 CFR Part 835.
+An implementation guide has been developed for 10 CFR Part 835.